GastonMPaez/GastonMPaez/README.md

 - 🌱 I’m currently learning SQL, C++; C#
 - 📫 How to reach me: gastonpaez954@gmail.com

+## About ME
+- I'm from Buenos Aires, Argentina 📍
 <!--
 **GastonMPaez/GastonMPaez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.